-Although diuretic effect of infusions or decoctions of couch grass rhizome extract can't be confirmed on a base of available bibliographic data, it was observed antiadhesive effects of some substances contained in the herbal substance or its preparations against urinary pathogens, which is not considered contradictory to the area of traditional uses.
+Although a diuretic effect of infusions or decoctions of couch grass rhizome extract can't be confirmed on a base of available bibliographic data, antiadhesive effects against urinary pathogens of some substances contained in the herbal substance or its preparations were observed, which is not considered contradictory to the area of traditional uses.

-As there are not known constituents with known therapeutic activity, specific data on pharmacokinetics and interactions are not available.
+As there are no known constituents with known therapeutic activity, specific data on pharmacokinetics and interactions are not available.